Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Method

 \subsection{Visual Encoder}

-The visual encoder provides continuous visual features as inputs to the LMM, directly influencing the effectiveness of visual information modeling.
-To enhance multimodal understanding, it is crucial to employ a visual encoder that is semantically aligned with textual representations~\citep{wu2024vilau,qu2024tokenflow,wu2024janus}, thus enabling the extraction of high-level, semantically meaningful image features.
-Typically, such visual encoders adopt transformer-based~\citep{dosovitskiy2021imageworth16x16words} architecture, trained using contrastive loss~\citep{radford2021clip} to align closely with textual semantics and directly convert input images into one-dimensional sequences of continuous feature vectors.
+The visual encoder provides continuous visual features as inputs to the LLM backbone, directly affecting the quality of visual modeling.
+To enhance multimodal understanding, it is crucial to employ a visual encoder that is semantically aligned with textual representations~\citep{wu2024vilau,qu2024tokenflow,wu2024janus}, allowing the extraction of high-level and semantically meaningful image features.
+Typically, such visual encoders adopt transformer-based~\citep{dosovitskiy2021imageworth16x16words} architecture, trained with contrastive loss~\citep{radford2021clip} to align closely with textual semantics and directly convert input images into one-dimensional sequences of continuous feature vectors.